On the Descriptive Complexity of Groups without Abelian Normal Subgroups: Higher-arity Weisfeiler-Leman-style coloring corresponding to higher arity pebble games

-\begin{remark} For arbitrary relational structures with relations of arity $a+1$, the $a$-order pebble game may still be nontrivial, as pointed out in Hella \cite[p.~6, just before \S 4]{Hella1993}.
+\begin{rem} For arbitrary relational structures with relations of arity $q+1$, the $q$-ary pebble game may still be nontrivial, as pointed out in Hella \cite[p.~6, just before \S 4]{Hella1993}.
 Our coloring procedure generalizes in the following way to this more general setting, and the proof of the equivalence between the coloring procedure and Hella's pebble game is the same as the above, \emph{mutatis mutandis}.
-The main change is that for an $a$-th order pebble game, instead of just considering a graph on edges of size 1 (when $i=j$) or 2 (when $i \neq j$), we consider an $a'$-uniform directed hypergraph, where each hyperedge consists of a list of $a'$ vertices, for all $1 \leq a' \leq a$.
+The main change is that for a $q$-ary pebble game, instead of just considering a graph on edges of size 1 (when $i=j$) or 2 (when $i \neq j$), we consider a $q'$-uniform directed hypergraph, where each hyperedge consists of a list of $q'$ vertices, for all $1 \leq q' \leq q$.
 This gives a coloring equivalent of the logical and game characterizations provided by Hella; this trifecta is partly why we feel it is justified to call this a ``higher-arity Weisfeiler--Leman'' coloring procedure.

-It would be interesting if there were also an algebraic equivalent, similar to the cellular algebras of Weisfeiler and Leman \cite{WLOriginal} (see also Higman's coherent algebras \cite{higman}) in the case of (ordinary) WL, but we leave that open for future development. \end{remark}
+We note that there has been some work on equivalences with specific binary and higher-arity quantifiers---see for instance, the invertible map game of Dawar \& Holm \cite{DawarHolm} which generalizes rank logic, in which Spoiler can place multiple pebbles, but the bijections Duplicator selects must satisfy additional structure.
+Subsequently, Dawar \& Vagnozzi \cite{DawarVagnozzi} provided a generalization of Weisfeiler--Leman that further subsumes the invertible map game.
+We note that Dawar \& Vagnozzi's ``$WL_{k,r}$'', although it looks superficially like our $r$-ary $k$-WL, is in fact quite different: in particular, their refinement step ``flattens'' a multiset of multisets into its multiset union, which loses information compared to our 2-ary (resp., $r$-ary) game; indeed, they show that their WL$_{*,r}$ is equivalent to ordinary (1-ary) WL for any fixed $r$, whereas already 2-ary WL can solve GI.
+In general, the relationship between Hella's $2$-ary game and the works of Dawar \& Holm and Dawar \& Vagnozzi remains open. \end{rem}